broskos/mirror-demo/README.md

 ```
 ### Deploy Quay in OpenShift
 ```
-Install the RedHat Quay Operator, creat hub1 & hub2 namespaces, create 2 instances of quay registries, one in hub1 namespace and the other in hub2 namespace.
+Install the RedHat Quay Operator, create hub1 & hub2 namespaces, create 2 instances of quay registries, one in hub1 namespace and the other in hub2 namespace.
 Launch the quay webUI, create the quayadmin user in each instance.
 ```

 ### Cd to mirror-demo directory, run playbook